 As Europe’s largest generator of renewable energy, Statkraft is already playing a significant role in combating climate change.
 Statkraft Ireland is endeavouring to develop suitable and appropriate renewable energy projects that will bring long-lasting benefits, not only to our country and our future generations, but also the local communities in which they are located.
 We believe that through positive engagement with local communities and the public, renewable energy projects that are socially and environmentally appropriate can be developed for the benefit of all.

 We believe that the transition to a low carbon society should be just and as such, how a renewable energy project will work in the local community and the potential benefits that can be brought to that area is a central consideration for any project being proposed.

 Early engagement with local communities

 The most reliable and trustworthy information available is that which has been checked and verified by not just one individual but by a group of experts.
 This is a defined process that all researchers utilise and is called “Peer reviewing”.
-We are happy to provide information and guidance towards sources of genuine peer reviewed information should you request it.
+We are happy to provide information and guidance towards sources of genuine peer-reviewed information should you request it.

-Through positive engagement we would hope that any proposal put forward to the planning authorities will reflect the general aspirations of the people living within the area.
+Through positive engagement, we would hope that any proposal put forward to the planning authorities will reflect the general aspirations of the people living within the area.